fahim2b/config/README.md

 # config

-Here is my confing
+Here is all my config

-I use this for only git clone